utkarshini14/TodoList/README.md

 # TodoList

-TodoList helps you manage your daily tasks efficiently and help keep a track of it.
+TodoList helps you manage your daily tasks efficiently and helps keep a track of it.